 An acceptance test period of thirty days shall begin at the start of the acceptance test.
 Any system failure during the acceptance test period will suspend the acceptance test.
 The thirty-day test period will restart when the required repairs have been made and certified.

-Perform all tests in the presence of the Postal Service Project Manager.
-The Postal Service reserves the right to accept any portion or activate any phase prior to acceptance of entire system.
+Perform all tests in the presence of the USPS Project Manager.
+The USPS reserves the right to accept any portion or activate any phase prior to acceptance of entire system.

 Schedule tests with at least seven days advance notice of test performance.